Free IELTS Online Test: IELTS Practice Tests, Mock Tests, & Sample Tests. Free IELTS Exam Preparation, Lessons, and Tips

 The simple answer is as many as you can.
 However, maybe you don't need to take that many. perhaps you only need to take 1 or 2.
 It really depends on your progress.
 You should utilize the practice tests diagnostic reports to determine where you currently stand.

-IELTS Practice Tests From the British Council and the Cambridge IELTS
+IELTS Mock Tests From the British Council and the Cambridge IELTS

 Besides our IELTS practice tests, you can also find practice tests from the British Council and the Cambridge IELTS.
 Both of them are the makers of the IELTS exams.
 The following sections are where you can find free and paid official IELTS practice tests.